N2IT/phase4-fullstack-project/README.md

+# IDEA
+seeding the app will create you as the primary admin where you will have full access.
+Logout to test usecase as potential new user / account new users can create accounts but will need admin approval before gaining additional features and access
+- account id will be assigned, but no discount - pending admin approval
+- initially have 'sales' access which includes:
+Read Account,
+Read User,
+Create Quote,
+Read Quote,
+Update Quote (associated to their user account)

+Admin - full access

+Manager - same as admin access EXCEPT:
+Cannot Create new account on behalf of new user
+Cannot update account details without admin permissions Cannot delete account

 # Simple Flask Project Generator for Flatiron School

 This script is for generating a barebone phase 4 project that's already configured for Flask with a React frontend.